Mickey Harte: Management

 Harte's and Tyrone's third All-Ireland SFC winning campaign began with a quarter-final loss to Down in the 2008 Ulster SFC.
 Entering the All-Ireland SFC qualifiers again, the county advanced to the 2008 All-Ireland SFC final against a Kerry team then bidding to win three consecutive titles.
 Kerry did not.
 Despite Peter Canavan's retirement, Mulligan's disciplinary problems and O'Neill's on-off retirement through injury, Tyrone won a third All-Ireland SFC title.
 Harte deployed Justin McMahon to effectively deal with Kerry's Kieran Donaghy (a forward who had become more prominent since the 2005 final), while the half-back line of David Harte, Conor Gormley and Philip Jordan outperformed expectations and Cavanagh scored five points from play.
 Eamonn Sweeney reckoned 2008 to be "the supreme managerial achievement of Harte's career".

 In the latter part of his time as Tyrone manager, Ulster Championship success did not come easy for Harte and his team, having been knocked out five times by Donegal in 2011, 2012, 2013, 2015 and 2020.
 That 2020 defeat was his last game as Tyrone manager.

 In November 2020, Harte was appointed manager of the senior Louth county team for an expected three-year period.

+In September 2023, Harte was appointed manager of the Derry county team.
+Taking over a team that had won consecutive Ulster titles, Harte managed them to a heavy defeat against Donegal at Derry's home venue in his only Ulster championship game as Derry manager.
+Donegal were able to carve out numerous goal opportunities due to Derry's tactics, but only managed to score four of them.
+The Irish Times described the game as a "classic".
+The newspaper also named Donegal's first goal, scored with a lob into an empty net as Derry goalkeeper Odhran Lynch ran back up the pitch after vacating his goal, as its "Moment of the Year".
+Harte left at the end of the season.